craigprotzel/Mashups/README.md

 * Add -  your blog URL to the [class blog list](https://docs.google.com/spreadsheet/ccc?key=0AhUAnC0yr2QRdFp6alNMeVJleTZERnlYX2VDTGVjVkE&usp=sharing)
 * Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the section on Javascript
 * Download - a text editor
-* Donwload - a JSON formatter for the browser
+* Donwload - a JSON formatter extension for the browser (I use [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) in Chrome)
 * Explore - [ProgrammableWeb](http://programmableweb.com)
 * Find, Post, & Describe - a url that returns JSON data from an Open API
 * Create & Upload - a single web page that displays (some of) the data you found with some basic css styling.
 The upload should include a .html file and .css file.
 Feel free to copy and paste your data into the DOM, no need to programatically connect your page to the data